 The board chair position assumes greater importance when the board must conduct a search for a new CEO.
-The chair leads the process and ensures it is conducted in a manner that will result in the selection of the best person possible.
+The chair provides key leadership for the process and ensures it is conducted in a manner that will result in the selection of the best person possible.

 As soon as it is known that the CEO position will be open, the board chair ensures that the board initiates the general search process.
 Often, the outgoing CEO can help the board determine the steps to take.
-The board may wish to seek advice from others-the Community College League provides information about the search process and consults with boards to determine the approach to use.
+The Community College League publishes a resource for boards on the process.
 The League also maintains a list of consultant firms skilled in conducting searches.